Rise of nationalism in the Ottoman Empire: Zionist Movement

-Although its origins are earlier, the movement became better organised and more closely linked with the imperial powers of the day following the involvement of the Austro-Hungarian journalist Theodor Herzl in the late 19th century.
+Although its origins are earlier, the movement became better organized and more closely linked with the imperial powers of the day following the involvement of the late 19th century Austro-Hungarian Jewish journalist Theodor Herzl, who is often credited as the father of the Zionist movement.
+Herzl He formed the World Zionist Organization and called for the First Zionist Congress in 1897.
 The movement was eventually successful in establishing Israel in 1948, as the world's first and only modern Jewish State.
 Described as a "diaspora nationalism," its proponents regard it as a national liberation movement whose aim is the self-determination of the Jewish people.